PowerLoom/docs/docs/Protocol/Protocol_v2/sequencer.md

 DO NOT attempt to connect to any other sequencer interfaces supplied by anyone claiming to represent Powerloom if they are not listed in the above file.
 :::

-# Sequencer Overview

 The sequencer has the following primary functions:

-1. **Snapshot Collection:** Receive snapshot submissions per epoch across project IDs from all participating snapshotters in a data market
+1. **Snapshot Collection:** Receive snapshot submissions per epoch across project IDs from all participating snapshotters in a data market.
+Read more in the [following section](#snapshot-collection-and-finalization).

 2. **Snapshot Finalization:** Finalize snapshot submission for each project ID according to consensus rules

 3. **Batch Upload Snapshot Submissions:** Create multiple batches of datasets of snapshot submissions and finalized CIDs across project IDs within an epoch.

 4. **Anchor Proof of Batch:** Upload these batches to IPFS or a decentralized storage layer.
 Commit the storage identifier to the protocol state smart contract for validators and other peers to reference for subsequent workflows according to their roles.

 ![Powerloom Protocol V2 sequencer](/images/Sequencer.png)